denoland/docs/runtime/manual/basics/testing/index.md

 Test spies are function stand-ins that are used to assert if a function's internal behavior matches expectations.
-Sinon is a widely used testing library that provides test spies and can be used in Deno by importing it from a CDN, such as Skypack:
+Sinon is a widely used testing library that provides test spies and can be used in Deno by importing it from NPM:

 ```js
 import sinon from "npm:sinon";